 How do Nectar points work?

-With the announcement of the new Avios and Nectar points transfer partnership, which goes live on Monday, I thought it was worth doing introductory pieces on the Nectar loyalty scheme for those who are not familiar with it.
+As we are now one year in, I thought it was worth updating our introductory pieces on the Nectar loyalty scheme for those who are not familiar with it.

 Even if you do have a Nectar card, it is worth reading these articles as there may be a few quirks you did not know about.